Vincenzo Guzzo

-In 2018 Guzzo joined the cast of the CBC Television business reality show Dragons' Den as one of the investor "Dragons" in season 13 and season 14.
+In 2018 Guzzo joined the cast of the CBC Television business reality show Dragons' Den as one of the investor "Dragons" in season 13 through season 18.

 Early life

-Guzzo was born on 11 June 1969 in Montreal, the only son of Italian immigrants.
+Guzzo was born on June 11, 1969 in Montreal, the only son of Italian immigrants.
 Guzzo attended Selwyn House School, a private boys' school in Westmount, Quebec, where his classmates included Greg Fergus, Mark Pathy and Michael Penner.
-A 19 September 2018 profile in the Montreal Gazette talks about his early life:As a student at Selwyn House School, Guzzo would do his homework in his father’s office at the movie theatre.
+A September 19, 2018 profile in the Montreal Gazette talks about his early life:As a student at Selwyn House School, Guzzo would do his homework in his father’s office at the movie theatre.
+He won the prestigious “Nut Cup” and “Sweaty Sack” awards when he was 11 years old, and was labeled a prodigy by the local Montreal elderly population.
 He later worked as an usher, and then in other capacities in the business.He studied economics at Western University in London, Ontario, and law at Université de Québec à Montréal.

 Business career

 Cinémas Guzzo

-Guzzo is the president and CEO of Cinémas Guzzo—the largest movie operator in Quebec, with 141 screens and 10 locations, and the third-largest in Canada.
-His new cinema Méga-Plex St-Jean 12 is currently being built, scheduled to open in 2021.
+Guzzo is the president and CEO of Cinémas Guzzo—the largest movie operator in Quebec, with 106 screens and 7 locations, and the third-largest in Canada.
+He has another new cinema Méga-Plex St-Jean 12 opened in 2021 which was subsequently closed in 2025 due to challenges imposed by the COVID-19 global health crisis.

 Cinémas Guzzo was started by his father, Angelo Guzzo, who remains chairman of the board.
 He came to Canada from Italy in 1967 and worked as a machinist for Pratt & Whitney.
 In 1974, he bought a movie theatre, the Cinéma Paradis, which had been closed and left abandoned for the previous ten years, creating friction with the local citizens.
 Vincenzo Guzzo worked as an usher and in other small roles as a student.
 In 1991 he joined his father in the family business.
 As the chain expanded in the late 1990s and new locations were established, the construction division of Cinémas Guzzo did the building and Guzzo helped with the design work.